gary-lgy/https-proxy/README.md

    or `xcne2` (where you're running the proxy) and the port number you have specified when starting the proxy.

 6. Start browsing!

+## Terminology

+- `client`: the host that requested for a tunnel
+- `target`: the host that the client requested to connect to

 ## Design